-A. Though God may be hidden, He's not absent.
-One of the reasons people have questioned the value of Esther is this...

-1. There's no mention of God in Esther.
+- A. Though God may be hidden, He's not absent.
+One of the reasons people have questioned the value of Esther, frankly, is this. - 1.
+There's no mention of God in Esther.
 You will not find the name of God mentioned anywhere in the book.
-Neither will you find any mention of sacrifice, the Scriptures, or even prayer (the closest thing to a "spiritual" discipline is fasting in 4:16).
+Neither will you find any mention of sacrifice, the Scriptures, or even prayer.
+The closest thing to a "spiritual" discipline is a reference to fasting in 4:16.

-As we read Esther 1 there's no mention of God.
-All we have is a story about a pagan king, his pagan friends, a marital spat, and an edict by a pagan government.
-Just where is God?
-He's not mentioned but...
+As we just read chapter one, we heard not one mention of God.
+Not one.
+All we have is a story about a pagan king, his pagan friends, a marital spat, and a foolish law crafted by some politicians more interested in defending their turf than righteousness.

+Where is God in all this?
+He's not mentioned.
+So you might conclude that He's not there.

 2. But ...
-He's there.
-Esther shows us that even in a distant, far away country, God's people are still in His hands.
+He is there.
+Esther shows us that even in a distant, far away country, God's beloved people are still in His hands.

-Esther reveals the doctrine of God's providence.
+Esther portrays for us the doctrine of God's providence.
 The God of the Bible is the God uses the most ordinary circumstances to accomplish His purpose.
-Though you won't find God's name in Esther, you'll certainly find God.
+Though you won't find His name in Esther, you'll certainly find Him.
 God orchestrates event after event to fulfill His plan.
-In Esther, God works behind the scenes--which, by the way, is the way God usually works.
+In Esther, God works behind the scenes, which, by the way, is the way God usually works.

-Can God miraculously eliminate an adversity?
+Can God miraculously eliminate adversity?
 Can He heal a body that's full of cancer?
 Can He turn five loaves of bread into a meal for five thousand hungry men?
 Certainly, God can do that.
+And at times He does.

-But that's not His typical pattern.
-Usually, He works quietly, methodically, purposefully behind the scenes--just like He did in Esther.
+But not typically.
+Usually, He works quietly, methodically, purposefully behind the scenes, just like He did in Esther.

-He can take a marriage squabble and use it to bring honor to Himself and good to His people.
+The God we meet in Esther, who of course is the true and living God (all others are false creations), this God can take a marriage squabble and use it to bring honor to Himself and good to His people.

 You say, "I didn't see that in Esther 1."
 No, but if you keep reading you will.
-You will discover an amazing truth.
+You will discover this amazing truth again and again.
 Though God may be hidden, He's not absent.